 With tremendous support from the farming community, Biosphere contractor Neils Munk designed an alternate cattle watering system powered by solar energy.
 Solar power is used to pump water from the stream into water troughs and then the cattle are fenced out of the streams.
 This provides the cattle with a source of clean water as often when cattle wade into the stream it gets muddy or turbid.
 Further, cattle can get a disease from wading in the mud called coxioxis.
 Thus, these systems produce benefits to the farmers as well as ecological benefits.

-• 60 alternate watering systems installed and maintained in just three years
+• 67 alternate watering systems installed and maintained in five years

 • Vegetated buffer restored on streambanks